-For example, if you have a blemished payment history that is bringing down your score, you could balance that out by adding as much positive payment history as possible with a seasoned tradeline.
+For example, if you have a blemished payment history with derogatory items that are bringing down your score, you could balance that out by adding as much positive payment history as possible with a seasoned tradeline.

-If your credit age is not old enough, you may want to increase the age of your oldest account and your average age of accounts by adding a tradeline with a lot of age.
+If your credit age is young, you may want to increase the age of your oldest account and your average age of accounts by becoming an authorized user on an old account.

 These are just a few examples of common goals that people often have when they are looking to add tradelines to their credit report.
-Make sure your goals are personalized to your unique credit situation.
+Make sure your goals are personalized to fit your unique credit profile.

 Choosing the correct tradeline tends to be the trickiest part of this process.
 However, there are really only two main variables that you need to consider when selecting tradelines: the age of the card and the credit limit.